Adrivs711/Portfolio/Client segmentation-Clustering/README.md

 This notebook will follow all steps for a complete Machine Learning project applied for clustering modelling:
   - Step 1 - Reading data, check nulls, check dtypes
   - Step 2 - Exploratory Data Analysis (EDA)
-  - Step 3 - Scaling data
+  - Step 3 - Process and scale data
-  - Step 4 - Plot dendograms
+  - Step 4 - Looking for number of clusters
-  - Step 5 - K-Means model
-  - Step 6 - PCA (Principal component analysis)
+  - Step 5 - PCA (Principal component analysis)
-  - Step 7 - Second K-Means model
-  - Step 8 - Second PCA
+  - Step 6 - KPrototypes
-  - Step 9 - Plots, interpretations and conclussions
+  - Step 7 - Plots and conclussions

 Feel free to contact me for any doubt or way to improve this project.